 When you are heading out for the night to drink, make sure you eat something before you go.

 Having food in your stomach will help “soak up” the alcohol and reduce irritation in your stomach.

 Having food in your stomach will also reduce the formation of acetaldehyde in your stomach.
 Which as you now know, is a chemical produced during the metabolization of alcohol ... and is the main cause for wicked hangovers.

 I realize that having food in your stomach is a bit general, so let me get more specific.

 It is a good idea to have protein and complex carbohydrates foods before drinking.

-They will offer a few benefits such as slowing the absorption of alcohol, keeping your liver glycogen levels up to help with processing alcohol and avoiding cravings later, as well as keeping you full.
+They can offer a few benefits such as slowing the absorption of alcohol, keeping your liver glycogen levels up to help with processing alcohol, and avoiding cravings later, as well as keeping you full.

 If that doesn’t sound appealing, maybe a chicken sandwich, turkey wrap, or a salad and dinner roll.

 Taking a quality multi-vitamin, greens supplement, or even a product specific to helping prevent hangovers with this meal is also beneficial, as your body goes through many nutrients processing alcohol.

 What To Do After You Start Drinking